RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 ## Appendix A: Content Skill Standards

-*Note: The five Content Skill Standards marked with a star (★) are **required** for grades of A, B, or C. Failing to meet all five will result in a one-letter grade deduction on the final grade.
+**Note**: The five Content Skill Standards marked with a star (★) are **required** for grades of A, B, or C. Failing to meet all five will result in a one-letter grade deduction on the final grade.
 Those standards are **P.1, P.2, G.1, G.2, and DR.1**.

 ## Group P: Proof